 Key Data Points

-BHP Group is a mining company based in Melbourne, Australia, focusing on copper, iron ore, nickel, metallurgical coal, and potash.
+BHP Group is a mining company based in Melbourne, Australia, with a focus on copper, iron ore, nickel, metallurgical coal, and potash.
 It operates in more than 90 locations, including in the U.S., Canada, and Chile.

 BHP has set several sustainability targets for 2030, including at least a 30% reduction in operational greenhouse gases.
 However, it reportedly got rid of some renewable energy projects in 2024 due to budget cuts.